kungming2/translator-BOT-reborn/docs/commands.md

 Adding a second exclamation mark `!` after a command indicates to the bot that the user is requesting a *specific* [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639-3) or [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) codes.
 Note that Advanced `!identify` will *not* work with language names, but is meant to be used specifically with these *codes*.
 Trying to use an Advanced `!identify` command with a language name will result in an error.

-Specific identifcation is only meant for single-language posts.
+Specific identification is only meant for single-language posts.

 ```
 !identify:any!                   # Changes the post to Anyin.